 Here are some of the most common causes of head-on collisions:

-- Driver intoxication also plays a huge role in Indiana car crashes.
+- Driver intoxication also plays a huge role in car crashes.
 Some people don’t think twice about having a glass or wine or a couple of beers before getting in their cars and driving back home.
-If you must drink in Indiana, avoid driving, and call an uber or have a friend take you home.
+If you must drink, avoid driving, and call an uber or have a friend take you home.

 - Mechanical problems also play a role in head-on collisions.
 Poorly-maintained company cars or those with defective parts such as car breaks or steering wheels become mechanical bowling balls on our highways, putting other drivers at risk.

 Car Insurance and Accident Concerns – Get Legal Help Today!

 When it comes to insurance, you may find that the driver that caused your car crash doesn’t have adequate insurance to cover all your medical and workers’ compensation needs.
 In these cases, we as a law firm will look at other insurance avenues such as joint insurance, umbrella insurance, company insurance and others so we can retrieve your rightfully owed compensation.
 Due to the time-sensitive nature of these accidents, we’d like to ask you to get in touch with us straight away and give us a call on 877-561-3004 so we can get you started on your car accident claim.
 Thanks for choosing us, and we look forward to hearing from you.